StudentCWZ/NoteBook/MySQL/MySQL 入门/第五讲 MySQL 课堂练习.md

 2 rows in set (0.00 sec)

 -- 最终答案
-mysql> select student_name as name,student_sex as sex,student_birthday as birthday from student where student_sex='女' union select teacher_name,teacher_sex,teacher_birthday from teacher where teacher_sex='女';
+mysql> select student_name as name, student_sex as sex, student_birthday as birthday from student where student_sex='女' union select teacher_name, teacher_sex, teacher_birthday from teacher where teacher_sex='女';
 +--------+------+---------------------+
 | name   | sex  | birthday            |
 +--------+------+---------------------+